bioidiap/bob.pad.base/doc/experiments.rst

     ======  ========================  ===================

 .. note::
-    You can compute analysis on development set(s) only by passing option ``--no-evaluation``.
+    When evaluation scores are provided, the ``--eval`` option must be passed.
     See metrics --help for further options.

 Metrics for vulnerability analysis are also avaible trhough:

 .. code-block:: sh

-    $ bob vuln metrics .../{licit,spoof}/scores-{dev,test}
+    $ bob vuln metrics -e .../{licit,spoof}/scores-{dev,test}

     =========  ===================
     None       EER (threshold=4)